KaveriBridge/science/10th/light-reflection-and-refraction/spherical-mirrors.md

 ## Introduction
 * The most commonly used type of curved mirror is the spherical mirror.
-**Spherical Mirror*** A curved mirror where the reflecting surface is a part of the surface of a sphere.
+* **Spherical Mirror**: A curved mirror where the reflecting surface is a part of the surface of a sphere.
 Such mirrors with spherical reflecting surfaces are called spherical mirrors.

 ## Concave vs Convex Mirror
 * The reflecting surface of a spherical mirror may be curved inwards or outwards.
-* **Concave Mirror**A spherical mirror, whose reflecting surface is curved inwards, that is, faces towards the centre of the sphere, is called a concave mirror.
+* **Concave Mirror**: A spherical mirror, whose reflecting surface is curved inwards, that is, faces towards the centre of the sphere, is called a concave mirror.
 * **Convex Mirror**: A spherical mirror whose reflecting surface is curved outwards, is called a convex mirror.

 ![image](https://user-images.githubusercontent.com/20998959/148192465-35155d97-8771-40da-a176-c7618e880859.png)